 Mission Impossible?
 Not for Tindall.

-Cast in a white concrete mix with intricate reveal patterns, projections, openings, and cornices, this design complements the existing cast-in-place plaza complex, echoing the sophisticated look of the Atlanta subcity of Buckhead.
+The wall panels for this total precast office building were cast in a white concrete mix with intricate reveal patterns, projections, openings, and cornices.
+The intricate design complements the existing cast-in-place plaza complex, echoing the sophisticated look of the Atlanta subcity of Buckhead.
 The decision to make the architectural cladding integral with the structure allowed for more ornamentation than the budget originally included.